squidfunk/mkdocs-material/docs/getting-started.md

 repo_url: 'https://github.com/my-github-handle/my-project'
 ```

-Material will render the name of the repository next to the search bar on
+The name of the repository will be rendered next to the search bar on big
-big screens and as part of the main navigation drawer on smaller screen sizes.
+screens and as part of the main navigation drawer on smaller screen sizes.
 Furthermore, if `repo_url` points to a GitHub, BitBucket or GitLab repository,
 the respective service logo will be shown next to the name of the repository.
 Additionally, for GitHub, the number of stars and forks is shown.